HRRLW/CSCI4521/Project_Proposal.md

 Stock prediction using machine learning has been extensively studied.
 The GitHub repository https://github.com/Durpfish/stock-prediction provides an implementation of a stock prediction pipeline using Apache Airflow with linear regression models.
 My project builds upon this foundation with two key differences:

-1. Implementing more sophisticated models (LSTM and XGBoost)
+1. Implementing more sophisticated models (LSTM and Random Forest)
-2. Conducting a direct comparison between neural network and tree-based approaches
+2. Conducting a direct comparison between neural network and ensemble tree-based approaches

-Recent research by Fischer & Krauss (2018) demonstrated LSTM networks' effectiveness for stock prediction, achieving 53-55% directional accuracy.
-Meanwhile, tree-based models like XGBoost have shown strong performance in Kaggle competitions for financial prediction tasks.
+Recent research by Fischer & Krauss (2018) demonstrated that LSTM networks can achieve directional accuracies of approximately 53.5% on out-of-sample stock movements.
+Meanwhile, Khaidem et al. (2016) reported that Random Forest models achieved next-day directional accuracies ranging from 44.5% to 58.2%.
 My project will provide a controlled comparison between these approaches using identical data inputs.

 ### Model Architectures and Training Strategy